Act of Proscription 1746: Following act

 The act was followed by the Heritable Jurisdictions (Scotland) Act 1746 (20 Geo.
 2. c.
 43) which removed the authority the clan chieftains had enjoyed.
 Scottish heritable sheriffdoms reverted to the Crown, and other heritable jurisdictions, including regalities, came under the power of the courts.

+Subsequent developments

+The whole act was repealed by section 1 of, and part I of schedule one to, the Promissory Oaths Act 1871 (34 & 35 Vict. c.
+48), which came into force on 13 July 1871.